 Karen Gernert, Program Administrator and Assistant Coach

 Karen was raised in Minnesota and attended college in Wisconsin.
 After graduate school, she finally landed in Indianapolis.
 Before starting her “swimming career” in August 2009, Karen’s only swimming experience was participating for one year on her high school’s synchronized swimming team.
 Now having falling in love with both swimming and competing, Karen coaches at the Fishers location and wherever else as needed.
-She is an Assistant Coach with the Fishers Area Swimming Tigers and also serves as Secretary for Greater Indiana Masters Swimming.
+Away from IAM, she is coaches high school and age group swimmers with the Fishers Area Swimming Tigers and serves as Secretary and Registrar for Greater Indiana Masters Swimming.
 Karen is ASCA / USMS Level III certified.

 Brian Cummings, Assistant Coach